stooke/macos-build-openjdk8u/README.md

-# Compiling jdk8u using XCode 10
+# Compiling jdk8u using XCode 9 or 10

-How to compile JDK 8 with the latest Xcode on macOS Mojave (stooke@redhat.com, March 2019)
+How to compile JDK 8 with the latest Xcode on macOS Mojave (or High Sierra) (stooke@redhat.com, March 2019)

 Currently (March 2019), jdk8u can only be compiled with XCode 4, which won't run on the latest macOS.